 If viewable from the street, a swimming pool can become an attractive nuisance.
 This means a homeowner should take reasonable measures to prevent others from being able to gain entry and use the pool.
 In other words, a victim or their family could pursue compensation if a homeowner didn’t properly fence their pool in.

 To be sure, this is a brief summary of a complex topic.
 As always, talk to an experienced lawyer for targeted advice.

 It may seem obvious to you that a pool owner was irresponsible and caused your injury.
 However, in order to prevail in a lawsuit, there are some key barriers you’ll need to overcome.
 In the legal world, we refer to these barriers as a victim’s “burden of proof.”
 Simply put, it’s up to the victim to prove how the other party was negligent and thus, financially responsible for their injuries.

 Even if you feel you have sufficient proof, be prepared for the property owner to defend their interest.
 Plan on the defense to shift the blame on you or deflect their responsibility.
 Or both.
 Besides this, certain at-fault parties can have additional obstacles to pursue.
 For instance, if the pool you were hurt in was owned by your local Parks Department, they may have some immunity against litigation.

-Because swimming pool accidents are often catastrophic or fatal, the settlement awards can be high when negligence is proven.
+Swimming accident settlement awards are often high because there are usually catastrophic or fatal injuries involved.
 Settlements seek to cover a victim’s financial damages, as well as acknowledge their pain and suffering.

 Here are a few instances where the jury found in favor of the injured victim and awarded compensation.
 Please note that each of these cases was featured in the news, perhaps in part due to the high verdicts.
 In other words, these results aren’t typical.